vertebrae-ent/vertebrae-ent.github.io/README.md

 - `url` - A link to the project logo
 - `header` - The project title.
 - `link` - The project page link.
 Must be `/projects/[your-project-name]`
+- `timeline` - A list of posts to be presented in a timeline.
+The sequence of posts are the sort order.
+They can be given in the following format:
-- `timeline` - A list of markdown filenames located under [./src/.root/\_posts](./src/.root/_posts/).
-Filenames must have the following format: `yymmdd.md` - That is two digit year, two digit month and two digit day.
+  - `fileName` - The filename of a markdown file located under [./src/.root/\_posts](./src/.root/_posts/).
+Filenames should have the following format: `yymmdd.md` - That is two digit year, two digit month and two digit day.
+The filename represents the published date for the post.
+  - `date` - The actual string listed next to the post in the webpage

 **Example:**